ISISComputingGroup/ibex_developers_manual/Eurotherm.md

 # Modbus scaling

-WHen setting up a eurotherm in modbus, macros need to be set in `globals.txt` for each sensor describing the scaling.
+When setting up a eurotherm in modbus, macros need to be set in `globals.txt` for each sensor describing the scaling.

 The macros are: